Winter

 Winter’s coming!
 Winter’s coming!
 Time to get ready for snow!

 Today and every Wednesday, we are outside for Storytime and go on a field trip.
 Our field trips take us to visit community members and places in nature.
-On today’s field trip, we will travel to visit Nancy, a woman who has been knitting for 61 years and now has a knitting machine.
+On today’s field trip, we will travel to see Nancy, a woman who has been knitting for 61 years and now has a knitting machine.
 She shows us the various yarns she can use and then demonstrates the machine.
 Her grandson, Oliver, even gives it a try!

 The last part of Storytime today is back on Ms. Becca’s porch for our story of The Mitten.
 I wonder if the mittens the old man in the story had were made by someone he knew?